keeganridgley107/SerPeNT/README.md

 ## Install

-to install Serpent open a terminal and run the following command:
+to install Serpent open a terminal and run the following commands:

 ```
 git clone https://github.com/keeganridgley107/serpent.git